ApexSQL Data Diff

-When the Refresh button in the bottom-right corner is clicked, the Row count number will show the number of rows according to the entered condition.
+When the Apply button in the bottom-left corner is clicked, the Row count number will show the number of rows according to the entered condition.
 In this example, it is 9001:

 If needed, several columns can be used in a single condition applying AND and OR operators, like in the standard T-SQL.

 This condition is what ApexSQL Data Diff will inject as the WHERE condition, while selecting from the database.
 So, everything that can be used in the WHERE clause of a T-SQL query, can be used here as well.